modip-org/spec/format_spec.md

 This field MUST be either an Array or String.
 If this field is an array, it MUST contain a list of compatible versions.
 If this field is a String, it MUST contain a Semantic Versioning comparison String.
 An example of a comparison string is `>= 25.0.219`.

+##### `src` (optional)

+If not all information is listed inside a dependency object and it's metadata is not hosted on the same host which is serving metadata for the parent project, the `src` field may be used.
+This field MUST contain a URL.
+This URL MUST serve MODIP Format-compliant metadata about the required dependency.
+It MUST include the `versions` field.

 <br>

 The required Minecraft Version also MUST be stored as a dependency.
 It's `id` value MUST be set to `minecraft`.
 It also MUST not contain the `required` field, as Minecraft is not an optional component.

-If not all information is listed inside a dependency object and it's metadata is not hosted on the same host which is serving metadata for the parent project, the `src` field may be used.
-This field MUST contain a URL.
-This URL MUST serve MODIP Format-compliant metadata about the required dependency.
-It MUST include the `versions` field.

 A dependencies implementation guide for launchers is available in **format_implementing.md**.